rob-myers/rob-myers.github.io/articles/tech2.md

 One common approach is to combine static navigation (previous section) with [steering behaviours](https://www.researchgate.net/publication/2495826_Steering_Behaviors_For_Autonomous_Characters).
 They are usually implemented via a physics engine.
-An NPC will be driven by its own force, plus other forces induced by the position and velocity of other NPCs.
+An NPC will be driven by its own force, plus other forces induced by the position and velocity of nearby NPCs.

 <aside>